Commit-Boost/commit-boost-client/docs/docs/get_started/running/docker.md

 id = "DA_COMMIT"
 type = "commit"
 docker_image = "test_da_commit"
+signing_id = "0x6a33a23ef26a4836979edff86c493a69b26ccf0b4a16491a815a13787657431b"
 sleep_secs = 5
 ```

 Note that there are many more parameters that Commit-Boost supports, but they are all omitted and thus will use their default options.
-For a full description of the default options within the config file, go to the [annotated configuration example](../../../../config.example.toml).
+For a full description of the default options within the config file, go to the [annotated configuration example](https://github.com/Commit-Boost/commit-boost-client/blob/main/config.example.toml).

 The relays here are placeholder for the sake of the example; for a list of actual relays, visit [the EthStaker relay list](https://github.com/eth-educators/ethstaker-guides/blob/main/MEV-relay-list.md).

 In this scenario there are two folders in the same directory as the configuration file (the working directory): `keys` and `secrets`.
 These correspond to the folders containing the [EIP-2335 keystores](../configuration.md#local-signer) and secrets in Lighthouse format.
 For your own keys, adjust the `format` parameter within the configuration and directory paths accordingly.

+Note that if either the `docker_image` under the `[signer]` or `[pbs]` is left unspecified it will default to `ghcr.io/commit-boost/commit-boost:latest`.
+Make sure to specify both if you intend to use versions other than the latest release.

 ### Commit-Boost Init Output